ebiwd/EBI-Framework/README.md

 ## Roadmap
 - v1.2: Guidance and templates for wide-screen content engagements
 - v1.4: Unit testing
-- v1.5: Add animation guidance and tooling; https://medium.com/@vlh/what-does-disney-know-about-interface-animation-anyway-86b32d01bc4a
+- v1.5: Add animation guidance and tooling; a la: https://medium.com/@vlh/what-does-disney-know-about-interface-animation-anyway-86b32d01bc4a
 - v1.9: Possible switch to use SASS for better customisation and performance optimisation

 ## Changelog